colsoncrim/graceful-paprika-e6f62/src/pages/about.md

 title: About
 seo:
   title: About
-  description: This is the about page
+  description: Learn more about me
   extra:
     - name: 'og:type'
       value: website